Jokovexor/BaneBet/README.md

 Please don't take this personally; I'm not sharing anything that would help bookmakers or at the same time put them at a disadvantage.

 So my system isn't designed to help bookmakers, but to gain an advantage over bookmakers.

+I’ve just released the clear backtest for BaneBet, proving once and for all how the model operates and how it deconstructs the bookmakers.

+Since the odds are pulled from international markets, the data is indisputable.

+The code is solid and error-free.
+Expect more logs and evidence soon.

+Please note: the core algorithm remains proprietary—professional secret.